irisdean/5e_java/README.md

 ## What does it do?

-This is a compainon app for DMs and players.
+This is a companion app for DMs and players.
 You can create characters, look up spells and enemies, and best of all, modify almost everything.
 I hope one day to add more functionality than what I have currently planned, such as other systems and possibly the ability to interact with other users, but currently that is not certain.

 ## How does it work?